Have you heard about apps for gluten-free living, but aren’t sure what they can offer you and which one to use?

 Two popular apps in this category are Find Me Gluten Free and AllergyEats.
 Find Me Gluten Free is known to be the Yelp of gluten-free eating.
 You can use the interactive map in the app to find gluten-free restaurants near you, or use it when you’re traveling, and you can even read past customer reviews to see if it’s worth going to.
 AllergyEats was started in 2010 after its founder struggled to find a good restaurant to take his three kids who had food allergies to.
 The app rates allergy-friendly restaurants around the world, and has a database of over 850,000 restaurants.
 If you travel a lot, check out the Food Tripping app.
 The app has a list of restaurants, coffee shops, farmer’s markets, and stores that can save you when you’re looking for a gluten-free bite on-the-go.

 A lot of people who avoid gluten prefer to eat out, as it’s easier than finding a recipe and cooking a gluten-free meal for themselves or their family.
 But if you’re not so into eating out and prefer to dine in, there are apps that can be your saving grace.
 Take the Yummly app, for example.
 It’s a free iOS and Android app that can help you find recipes tailored to your specific needs.
-Whether you’re a picky eater, just like to avoid gluten, or have severe celiac disease, the smart recipe database can help you find meals you’ll love and that are good for you.
+Whether you or your kids are picky eaters, just like to avoid gluten, or have severe celiac disease, the smart recipe database can help you find meals you’ll love and that are good for you.
 The app is even integrated with the popular grocery-ordering-app, Instacart, so you can order your groceries.
 If that sounds like it’s up your alley, you can also give Lose It! a try.
 It’s similar to Yummly, the only difference being that it’s more focused on weight loss than food allergies.
 It helps you track your calorie intake and physical activity, and it also has a built-in community to share recipes and health inspiration with.

 3. Shop Smart